AbdouSeck/AfroData/README.md

 ## Usage

 ```
-getCountries() # to get the countries available
+getCountries() # to get the countries available.
 getRounds(countryname) # to get the rounds of a specific country.
-getNumberofRounds(countryname) # get the number of rounds of a specific country
+getNumberofRounds(countryname) # get the number of rounds of a specific country.
-getRoundData(country, round) # fetch the data for a specific round
+getRoundData(country, round) # fetch the data for a specific round.
+getMergedRounds() # get all the rounds for which there is a merged dataset available.
+getMergedData(roundNumber) # get the merged dataset for a given round.
 ```
 ## To do:

-1. Adding functions for fetching merged datasets

-2. Adding more features (i.e. getting the codebook and specifying whether to read the data with haven's `read_sav` or foreign's `read.spss`).
+1. Adding more features (i.e. getting the codebook and specifying whether to read the data with haven's `read_sav` or foreign's `read.spss`).

-3. Working on vectorizing the functions, so that it becomes possible to fetch more than one dataset at a time.
+2. Working on vectorizing the functions, so that it becomes possible to fetch more than one dataset at a time.

-4. Using some form of memoization to cache the results (this is much needed since each function call is quite expensive).
+3. Using some form of memoization to cache the results (this is much needed since each function call is quite expensive).